[Editor’s Note: This article was updated on March 4, 2020.]

-For many investors, myself included, this could be a huge problem.
-That’s because taxable account usage is on the rise.
+For many investors, myself included, taxable account usage is on the rise.
 Thanks to their flexibility and the lack of deferred retirement accounts at many jobs, more than $8.5 trillion sits in taxable accounts as of the Investment Company Institute’s latest fact book.
 That’s a lot of money subjected to Uncle Sam’s icy grasp.

 But investors may not need to fret.
 There are ways to lower your taxes today and into the future.
 The key comes down to exchange-traded funds (ETFs).

 Most ETFs are naturally tax-efficient due to their structure.
 However, some are better than others.
 By using them in your taxable account, you can actually reduce and, in some instances, pay nothing on your investments.
 Given the sheer amount of coin now sitting in taxable accounts, using ETFs is a must.

 With that, here are five ETFs that are perfect holdings for your taxable accounts.

 Tax-Saving ETFs to Buy: iShares Core Dividend Growth ETF (DGRO)

 Expense Ratio: 0.08%, or $8 annually per $10,000 invested

 Working is for suckers.
 At least when it comes to taxes.
 That’s because wages are taxed at ordinary income rates.
 However, dividends are taxed much more favorably.

 In fact, a couple filing jointly with a taxable income of $78,950 or less will pay a whopping 0% on those dividends.
 The normal dividend tax rate is 15% to 20% — still better than many folks’ marginal tax rates.
 This is incredibly advantageous for taxes and portfolios.
 To quote Professor Jeremy Siegel of The Wharton School of Business, “Dividends matter a lot.”